Guide to Sonoma Plaza and Wine Tasting

 Walt Sonoma Plaza

-On the north side of the plaza, the cozy brick and half-timbered cottage serves to showcase Pinot Noir from around the West Coast.
-Contemplate a glass of Gap’s Crown Pinot Noir under the redwoods out back or in the front yard.
+The cozy brick and timber cottage tasting room invites you to sample famous Pinot Noir wines from around the West Coast.
+Contemplate a glass of Gap’s Crown Pinot Noir under the redwoods out back or in the front courtyard.

 Roche Winery Downtown

-A few steps off the plaza in a little house with shaded, front yard seating, this is a favorite with those who love Chardonnay, Syrah, Pinot noir, and Merlot.
+A few steps off the plaza in a little house with shaded front yard seating, this welcoming winery is a favorite with those who love Chardonnay, Syrah, Pinot Noir, and Merlot.

 Three Sticks Wines

-Off the northwest corner of the Plaza, fans of design, history and wine will find plenty to interest them in the meticulously restored Vallejo-Casteñada adobe, originally built of mud-and-straw bricks, circa 1842.
-Here you can revel in mid-19th-century furniture and architectural details, as well as Pinot noir, Chardonnay, and a Rhône-style blend from the famed Durell Vineyard.
+Fans of design, history, and wine will revel in this meticulously restored Vallejo-Casteñada adobe, originally built in 1842 of mud-and-straw bricks.
+Enjoy mid-19th-century furniture and architectural details, as well as Pinot Noir, Chardonnay, and a Rhône-style blend from the famed Durell Vineyard.

 Fulcrum Wines